go-aah/examples/domain-subdomain/README.md

 ### Configuring local DNS mapping

-First we have to configure your hosts file.
+First we have to configure `hosts` file.
 Purpose is do local DNS mapping for `sample.com`.
 This step is not applicable for production, typically these settings happens in your domain DNS manager.
 Learn more about [Wildcard DNS - wikipedia](https://en.wikipedia.org/wiki/Wildcard_DNS_record)

 This [rackspace article](https://support.rackspace.com/how-to/modify-your-hosts-file/) covers the steps to modify-your-hosts-file for Mac, Linux and Windows.